pnp/pnpcore/docs/using-the-sdk/basics-getdata-paging.md

     // Retrieve the already created channel
     var channelForPaging2 = context.Team.Channels.FirstOrDefault(p => p.DisplayName == "My Channel");

-    // Retrieve the messages page by page and asynchronously in a trasparent way foreach(var message in channelForPaging2.Messages)
+    // Retrieve the messages page by page, synchronously in a trasparent way foreach(var message in channelForPaging2.Messages)
     {
         // do something with the message